HeyGen Privacy Policy

 HeyGen is an independent platform for creating synthetic media, allowing users to create their text to video.
 We understand that your privacy is important and that you care about how your information is used and shared online.
 We respect and value the privacy of everyone who visits our websites and uses our platform, and only collect and use information in ways that are consistent with your rights and obligations under applicable laws.

-This Policy describes how HeyGen, Inc. (“HeyGen”, “our”, “we”, “us”) collects, uses and disclosures personal information about you when you use our websites (https://www.heygen.com and https://app.heygen.com) (“Site”), and our application programming interfaces, software, tools, data and documentation offered on the Site (collectively, “Services”).
-For purposes of this Privacy Policy, HeyGen is the data controller of your information, and “you” and “your” means you, the person using the Services.
+This Policy describes how HeyGen Technology Inc. (“HeyGen”, “our”, “we”, “us”) collects, uses and disclosures personal information about you when you use our websites (https://www.heygen.com and https://app.heygen.com) (“Site”), and our application programming interfaces, software, tools, data and documentation offered on the Site and our mobile apps, including access via mobile devices and apps (collectively, “Services”).
+We are a domestic corporation established in the United States.

 2. Scope – What Does This Policy Cover?

-This Privacy Policy applies only to our collection and processing of information about users of the Services, including individuals who access and use the Services on behalf of a business customer.
-This Privacy Policy does not apply to our collection and processing of information on behalf of customers of our enterprise or business offerings, which is governed by our customer contracts.
+This Privacy Policy does not apply to the collection and processing of information on behalf of customers of our enterprise or business offerings, which are governed by our customer contracts.
 If you have questions about the use of information by a business customer, please reach out to the relevant customer directly.

-This Privacy Policy also does not extend to any websites or platforms operated by third parties that are linked to our Site (whether we provide those links or other users share them) nor does it apply to content, data, applications or materials from third parties, including other users.
-We are not responsible for the privacy or security of, or information found on, these sites or platforms, or the accuracy, completeness or reliability of third-party materials, and have no control over how your information is collected, stored, or used by other websites.
-We advise you to check the privacy policies of any third party website or platform before providing any information to them.
-Our inclusion of any links to third party websites or platforms does not, by itself, imply any endorsement of the content on such platforms or of their owners or operators.
+This Privacy Policy also does not extend to any websites or platforms operated by third parties that are linked to our Site (whether we provide those links or other users share them), nor does it apply to content, data, applications, or materials from third parties, including other users.
+We are not responsible for the privacy or security of, or information found on these sites or platforms, or the accuracy, completeness, or reliability of third-party materials, and have no control over how your information is collected, stored, or used by other websites.
+We advise you to check the privacy policies of any third-party website or platform before providing any information to them.
+Our inclusion of any links to third-party websites or platforms does not, by itself, imply any endorsement of the content on such platforms or of their owners or operators.

 3. What Information Do We Collect?